enzoampil/tito-joker/README.md

 ![](gif_generator.gif)

-## Ability to tell multiple jokes of up to 20 at a time
+## Ability to tell up to 20 jokes at a time
 *Set this on left sidebar*

 <img src="multiple.png" width="700">